tifarekaseke/alu-shell/init_files_variables_and_expansions/README.md

 script that prints the result of POWER divided by DIVIDE, followed by a new line
 #10-love_exponent_breath

-script that displays the result of BREATH to the power LOVE
+ l_to_hexadecimalthat displays the result of BREATH to the power LOVE

 #11-binary_to_decimal